rreece/markdown-memo/01-introduction.md

 -------------------------------------------------------------------------------

 [Markdown](https://daringfireball.net/projects/markdown/)
-is a very simple markup language for writting documents that basically looks as if you were to write your ideas in a plain-text email.
+is a very simple markup language for writing documents that basically looks as if you were to write your ideas in a plain-text email.
 In this package, we aim to hide some of the boiler-plate issues of compiling a completely formatted document or webpage from Markdown,